OlisehKN/Capstone_Project-Linux_Administration_and_Shell_Scripting/README.md

 #### <ins>1.)
 Define IAM User Names Array</ins>
   - Store the names of the five IAM users in an array for easy iteration during user creation.

+The name of the five new users are called: Anna, Brad